 The second mistake is that most women want a quick fix and copy what other women do.

-Have you ever Googled best self care routine, morning routines and fitness exercises?
+Have you ever Googled the best self-care routine, morning routines, and fitness exercises?

-Have you every copied a program or a morning routine list and started with #1 on the list Monday morning?
+Have you ever copied a program or a morning routine list and started with #1 on the list Monday morning?

 It’s so easy to be drawn to the quick fix and get started.
 I have done it many times…

-Before I became a mom I was going to spinning classes after work, played golf, went on all kinds of diets and so on.
-But it didn’t feel like self care, it felt like a chore.
+Before I became a mom I was going to spinning classes after work, playing golf, going on all kinds of diets, and so on.
+But it didn’t feel like self-care, it felt like a chore.

 I literally had to become a yoga teacher to get to go to a yoga class!!!
 I am kidding, but it’s also some truth in this.

-Adopting the latest health routine is great, but is it so that others can complement you for doing it, while you feel deep down that it is just adding to at the list of to-do’s, and more stress and guilt builds up as a result.
+Adopting the latest health routine is great, but is it so that others can complement you for doing it, while you feel deep down that it is just adding to at the list of to-do’s, and more stress and guilt build up as a result?

 How do you know what you are doing is right for you?

-It seems so abstract for many people to think about self care in light of self worth, but in simple terms, when YOU truly believe that you deserve it it shows up in your actions.
+It seems so abstract for many people to think about self-care in light of self-worth, but in simple terms, when YOU truly believe that you deserve it shows up in your actions.